 Capacity: 1

-To offer a comprehensive experience in the Division of Oncology/Hematology, the course now offers a one-month inpatient and outpatient rotation that emphasizes evaluation and decision-making in these two subspecialty fields.
+To offer a comprehensive experience in the Division of Hematology/Oncology, the course offers a one-month inpatient and outpatient rotation that emphasizes evaluation and decision-making in these two subspecialty fields.
 Over the one-month elective there is a two-week rotation on the general oncology inpatient service combined with outpatient clinics and two-week rotation on the Inpatient Hematological Malignancies/Bone Marrow Transplant Service.
-Areas from which to select include lymphoma, breast cancer, lung cancer, GI, GU, head and neck cancer, non-malignant hematology including coagulation disorders, and CNS/brain cancer.
 Opportunities to observe and perform special procedures including bone marrow aspiration, bone marrow biopsy, paracentesis and thoracentesis may also occur.
-Core curriculum subjects are also discussed for 30 minutes before inpatient rounds with residents several times each week.
-There are also one hour course conferences with the fellows once or twice a week that the student can attend.
+Core curriculum subjects are also discussed during and after inpatient rounds several times each week.
+There are also one-hour course conferences with the fellows once or twice a week that the student can attend.
 In addition, students are welcome to attend multiple multidisciplinary oncology case conferences, hematology morphology conferences and various other didactic teaching happening in the section.
 Students are also assigned tasks and given opportunities for independent learning and presentations.
-Course Administrator: Norrisa Richardson, 402-559-5166.
+Rotation information will be sent out to students prior to the start of the rotation.
+This rotation will count towards IMED CST Outpatient Requirements.
 Rotations Offered: Each 4 weeks.
-Site: Buffett Cancer Center, 4th Floor.

 Typically Offered: FALL/SPR